joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 ---
 If you are running Azure Virtual Desktop, you want to get the most performance and stability out of them as possible, to reduce cost and increase user experience.

 These are a few recommended policies and optimisations to apply to your Azure Virtual Desktop setup.
-These are in no particular order, they are just recommendations.
+These are in no particular order; they are just recommendations.

 ### Configure Timezone Redirection

-Timezone redirection will allow you to pass through the time from the local device through to the Azure Virtual Desktop host, this is useful to keep the consistent time between the device you are connecting from and the session host and by default the timezone in Azure is UTC.
+Timezone redirection will allow you to pass through the time from the local device through to the Azure Virtual Desktop host, this is useful to keep the consistent time between the device you are connecting from and the session host, and by default, the timezone in Azure is UTC.

 1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
 2. **Expand** your **domain** and **Group Policy Objects**.
 3. **Right**-**click** the **GPO** that you created for the group policy settings and select **Edit**.
 4. In the Group Policy Management Editor, **navigate to Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Remote Desktop Services** > **Remote Desktop Session Host** > **Device** **and Resource Redirection**.
 5. **Enable** the setting **Allow time zone redirection**.
-6. **Close** the **Group Policy Management console**, as this is a Computer-based policy it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.
+6. **Close** the **Group Policy Management console**; as this is a Computer-based policy, it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.

 ### Configure Session Time Limit Policies

 You can use this policy to specify the maximum amount of time that a disconnected session remains active on the server.
 By default, Remote Desktop Services allows users to disconnect from a Remote Desktop Services session without logging off and ending the session.
 This means that sessions users sessions may remain open for an extended period of time, taking up usable resources.

-When configuring these, take into consideration a users normal work time, the time they have for lunch etc, the sweet spot to disconnect their session is not during their lunch break, but after they have finished for the day, usually 8-12 hours is recommended, but is dependant on how Azure Virtual Desktop is used.
+When configuring these, take into consideration a users normal work time, the time they have for lunch etc., the sweet spot to disconnect their session is not during their lunch break, but after they have finished for the day, usually 8-12 hours is recommended, but is dependant on how Azure Virtual Desktop is used.

 1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
 2. **Expand** your **domain** and **Group Policy Objects**.
 3. **Right**-**click** the **GPO** that you created for the group policy settings and select **Edit**.
 4. In the Group Policy Management Editor, **navigate to Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Remote Desktop Services** > **Remote Desktop Session Host** > **Session Time Limits**.
-5. Configure the below settings, in accordance with your organisation policies:
+5. Configure the below settings in accordance with your organisation policies:

 * **Set time limit for active but idle Remote Desktop Services sessions**
 * _This policy allows you to specify the maximum amount of time that an active Remote Desktop Services session can be idle (without user input) before it is automatically disconnected._